 Park maintains high expectations for all children and values the efforts and contributions of each student.
 We recognize and value learning differences and believe they enrich the academic environment for everyone.
 Our faculty strives to create an educational climate that supports diverse learning styles: beginning in PreK and through Grade 8, they guide students to recognize, understand, and work with their own personal learning styles.

 Students in the Lower Division develop their academic skills in self-contained classrooms, under the care and direction of their teachers.
-Small group and individual instruction allow direct teaching in all areas of literacy and math.
-Instructional coaches help classroom teachers add to their toolkit of strategies to ensure that all students are supported and challenged, and the PreK–Grade 2 Literacy Specialist partners with teachers to provide additional literacy support.
+Small group and individual instruction allow direct teaching in all areas of literacy and math within the classroom.
+Literacy and math specialists help classroom teachers add to their toolkit of strategies to ensure that all students are supported and challenged, and Lower Division Literacy Specialists provide additional support to students.